-The purpose of this policy is to protect the health and safety of the University's patients and the faculty, staff, students, and others who work or train in the University's healthcare locations - including all of the University's academic medical centers, student health and counseling centers, and other facilities and clinics.
-The policy requires all University of California Health ("UC Health") personnel and trainees working on-site in these locations to participate in education about the SARS-CoV-2 vaccines that will be available and either consent to administration of the vaccine or affirmatively opt out of SARS CoV-2 vaccination.
+The purpose of this policy is to protect the health and safety of the University community, including its patients and the faculty, staff, trainees, and others who work or train in any of the University's locations.
+The policy requires all University of California personnel and certain trainees working or learning on-site to participate in education about the SARS-CoV-2 vaccines that will be available and either consent to administration of the vaccine or affirmatively opt out of SARS CoV-2 vaccination.